Byron Fija: Education and practice

-Fija is an outspoken advocate for more native language practice in daily life and encourages people in Okinawa to learn the language.
-As one of the few fluent speakers of the language he is the go-to-person for domestic and international media and regularly attends national and international events on the matter of endangered languages or Okinawan languages.
+Fija is an outspoken advocate for more native language practice in daily life and encourages people in Okinawa to learn Okinawan.
+As one of the few fluent speakers of the language, he is frequently contacted by domestic and international media and regularly attends national and international events on the matter of Ryukyuan languages or endangered languages in general.

-A video featuring Fija singing traditional Okinawan folk songs in Okinawan language is included in a collection at the Ethnological Museum Berlin compiled by the Okinawan artist Yuken Teruya as part of a new collection telling Okinawan history until today.
+A video featuring Fija singing Okinawan folk songs in the Okinawan language is included in a collection at the Ethnological Museum Berlin compiled by the Okinawan artist Yuken Teruya as part of a new collection telling Okinawan history up to the present day.